numenta/nupic-legacy/README.md

 ### Using command line

-> This assumes the `NUPIC` environment variables is set to the directory where the NuPIC source code exists.
+> This assumes the `NUPIC` environment variable is set to the directory where the NuPIC source code exists.

     cd $NUPIC
     python setup.py build